 Is the program only for teachers and educational administrators?

-The doctoral program in Educational Leadership (PreK-12) and the doctoral program in Special Education are open to applicants from a variety of backgrounds and professional roles, who envision themselves as leaders in public and private education organizations serving and/or preparing others to work with diverse school-aged populations, with and without disabilities.
-Our doctoral students have been teacher-leaders in their schools; supervisors of organizations dedicated to working with children and adults with disabilities; education consultants; district-level supervisors of special areas; assistant superintendents; higher education faculty in educator preparation programs; and principals and assistant principals at all levels of school-aged education settings.
+The doctoral program in Educational Leadership is open to applicants from a variety of backgrounds and professional roles who envision themselves as leaders in public and private education organizations serving diverse school-aged populations.
+For example, students in the doctoral program have been teacher-leaders in their schools, supervisors of organizations dedicated to working with children, educational consultants, school- and district-level administrators, and university-level teacher educators.

 When are classes held?

 Students take two courses each semester—during the fall, spring, and first summer sessions (there are not any classes during July or August).
 Classes are held on Thursdays from 4:30 - 10:00 p.m.; the first course runs from 4:30 - 7:10 and the second from 7:20 - 10:00.
 Because some classes utilize a hybrid in-person/online format, there are some Thursdays when students do not need to be on campus for the full time block (such schedule details are provided at the beginning of each semester).